Féile an Phobail: Performers

 Féile an Phobail has rostered national and international acts to perform with local musicians, catering for all tastes in dancing and music: from Irish traditional music to world music and pop.
 Notable acts include Altan, Brian Kennedy, Mary Black, the Afro-Cuban All Stars, the Harlem Gospel Choir, Westlife and Status Quo.

 Local poets and writers have read their works on the same podium as renowned authors such as Patrick Mc Cabe, Roddy Doyle and Evelyn Conlon.
-The festival has hosted the works of Ireland's leading playwrights and theatre companies, and has been the launching pad for world premiers, such as Frank McGuinness's Someone Who'll Watch Over Me and Marie Jones' A Night in November by Dubbeljoint Productions.
+In the early years drama was to the fore and the festival hosted work from some of Ireland's leading playwrights and theatre companies, such as Frank McGuinness's Someone Who'll Watch Over Me and, in 1994, Marie Jones' A Night in November by Dubbeljoint Productions.

-The discussion and debates have included talks by world-class journalists and documentary makers including Robert Fisk (The Independent), Michael Moore (Oscar Winner) and have witnessed Gregory Campbell (Democratic Unionist Party) on the same panel as Alex Maskey (Sinn Féin) at the annual West Belfast Talks Back.
+Discussion and debates have included talks by world-class journalists and documentary makers including Robert Fisk (The Independent), Michael Moore (Oscar Winner).
+In the years just before and immediately after the Good Friday Agreement when few unionist and nationalist politicians appeared together in public for debate, the annual West Belfast Talks Back afforded such an opportunity, for example in 2003 Gregory Campbell (Democratic Unionist Party) spoke on the same panel as Alex Maskey (Sinn Féin).

+In 2015 the Chief Constable of the PSNI spoke on a panel discussion at the Féile where he stressed the need for courage in facing the past.
+George Hamilton (Northern Ireland police officer) appeared alongside Martin McGuiness, an unthinkable line-up in the early years of the Féile.